HIRE

 EMPOWERING MINDS TO SEE BEYOND DISABILITY

-The hire Student is expected to maintain contact with HIRE Program staff for at least 5 years after completing the program to track your ongoing employment and community involvement.
+The HIRE Student is expected to maintain contact with HIRE Program staff for at least 5 years after completing the program in order to track his/her ongoing employment and community involvement.

 HIRE PROGRAM VALUES